VictorKMaina/pitch-app/README.md

 As long as the server is running, you can open it in the browser [using this link](http://127.0.0.1:5000).

 ## Known bugs
-When viewing pitched in the categories, the app doesn't have profile pictures.
+When viewing pitches in the categories pages, the app doesn't display profile pictures.

 ## [LICENSE](/LICENSE)